Ar-Rashid revolt: Background

-On February 8, 1963, an army coup was staged, overthrowing the Iraqi Nationalist government of Abd al-Karim Qasim in favour of the pan-Arabist Abdul Salam Arif.
+On February 8, 1963, an army coup was staged, overthrowing the Iraqi Nationalist government of Abdul-Karim Qasim in favour of the pan-Arabist Abdul Salam Arif.
 The two had both been members of the free officers movement that orchestrated the overthrow the western-aligned Hashemite monarchy in the 14 July Revolution, but Ideological differences between the two caused tension.
 The coup had been planned for over a year, and followed one and a half months of Ba'athist agitations and protests against Qasim.
 After the coup the new regime instituted Arif as president and moved swiftly to eliminate its opponents, primarily the Iraqi Communist Party followers of Qasim.
 Thousands of leaders and key cadres of the Communist Party were detained, tortured and often killed, leaving the party in organizational disarray.

 Preparations of the revolt

 Whilst the Baathists had crushed most of the Communist Party organization, there were some Communist Party cells in the labour movement and the army that had remained intact.
 The Baghdad organizations of the Communist Party had been one of the most militant sectors of the party prior to the crackdown.
 The party cells inside the military began contacting cells belonging to the Baghdad Workers Committee, which organized party activities inside trade unions in the capital, to plan an overthrow of the Baathists a few weeks after the Baathist take-over.

 Ibrahim Muhammad Ali was a member of the Workers Central Committee of the Communist Party, and led a Workers Committee in Baghdad.
-He had tried in vain to seek direction from a group of Central Committee members of the party, only to discover that they had been executed.
+He had tried in vain to seek direction from a group of Central committee members of the party, only to discover that they had been executed.
 Ali then proceeded on his own initiative to reorganize the civilian party cells in Baghdad.
 Ali directed Muhammad Habib (Abu Salam), a coffee-shop worker, to reorganize the party cells in the army.
 Habib was able to establish communications with Corporal Hasan Sari.
 Sari was in charge of one of the Communist Party cells inside the army.

 Ali was captured by the intelligence services, after Communist Party members turned government informers had revealed his identity.
 He was tortured to death.
 Habib then had to take over Ali's leadership of the civilian cells as well as continuing the work with the army cells.
 Habib and Sari formed a 'Revolutionary Committee', preparing for a revolt.
 Sari would mobilize soldiers in an uprising, whilst Habib would mobilize civilians to provide aid to the soldiers.
 Two other Communist Party corporals and a tailor named Hafiz Latfah, took part in the planning.

 The plotters presented their plan to the few remaining Central Committee members of the Communist Party.
 The Central Committee members rejected the plan, and labelled it as a violation of party discipline.
 Habib ignored their directions and did not inform Sari of the ruling by the party leadership.
 On the contrary, evidence suggested that Habib had conveyed to Sari that they had the full backing of the entire Communist Party.
 Together, Habib and Sari continued the preparations.